ewpratten/dr/README.md

 ## Check Your Notifs
 To see your notifications, use the command `n`.
 They will all show up on your screen.
 In each notif, there is a rantCode.
 This will be important for later.

-(In a future release, you will be able to clear your notifs with the command `n!`)
+You can also clear your notifs with the command `n!`

 ## Viewing a Rant From It's rantCode
 To view a specific rant in dr, you must know it's rantCode.
 These codes are displayed in your notifications feed and will soon be displayed on all rants.